-It was important for you to understand that during the Old Covenant and the Transition period when both covenants were side-by-side for a time, that sin was an issue between mankind and God as illustrated by the graphic below and the fact of animal sacrifices.
+It is important for you to understand that during the Old Covenant and the Transition period when both covenants were side-by-side for a time, that sin was an issue between mankind and God.

 After Christ’s sacrifice on the Cross and His spiritual return in AD 70 the sin issue changed drastically because of what Christ accomplished for each and every one of us by His substitutional death for us.
 It is this period of time that we need to investigate in the Scriptures in order to determine “What Sin Looks Like in the New Covenant” for those who believe.
 In order to start us off on our journey we need to review how sin was taken care of during the time of the Old Covenant.

 1. “Then he (speaking of Aaron) shall kill the goat of the sin offering which is for the people, and bring its blood within the veil (a curtain in the Mosaic Tabernacle) and do with its blood as he did with the blood of the bull, sprinkling it upon the mercy seat and before the mercy seat; thus he shall make atonement for the holy place, because of the uncleanness of the people of Israel, and because of their transgressions, all their sins…” (Leviticus 16: 15, 16).
 This was part of the Day of Atonement ceremony under the Old Covenant to take care of sin.

 With this understanding in mind the mode of dealing with sin under the Old Covenant became one of “covering.”
 This seems to be valid when we consider the following passages.